swaptacular/swpt_accounts/protocol.rst

 status_flags : int32
    Account status bit-flags.
 Different server implementations may use these flags for different purposes.
-The lowest bit (bit ``0``) is reserved, and has the meaning "inactive".
-TODO
+The lowest bit (bit ``0``) is reserved, and has the meaning "inactive account", indicating that the account can not participate in incoming or outgoing transfers.

 account_identity : string
-   A string which (along with ``debtor_id``) globally identifies the account. [#account-identity]_ An empty string indicates that the account does not have an identity yet.
-Once the account have got an identity, the identity SHOULD NOT be changed until the account is removed from the server's database.
+   A string which (along with ``debtor_id``) globally identifies the account. [#account-identity]_ An empty string indicates that the account does not have an identity yet. [#missing-identity]_ Once the account have got an identity, the identity SHOULD NOT be changed until the account is removed from the server's database.

 last_outgoing_transfer_date : date
    The date of the latest transfer (not counting interest payments),